Renaissance (Beyoncé album): Background and conception

-Beyoncé told British Vogue that the lockdown due to the COVID-19 pandemic changed her as a person, stating that she has "spent a lot of time focusing on building my legacy and representing my culture the best way I know how.
-Now, I've decided to give myself permission to focus on my joy."
-Further, she called this period the most creative time in her life as she sought to escape feelings of isolation by recording new music.
-As lockdowns began to end, Beyoncé told Harper's Bazaar that "we are all ready to escape, travel, love, and laugh again.
-I feel a renaissance emerging, and I want to be part of nurturing that escape in any way possible."
+Beyoncé told British Vogue in an interview that the COVID-19 pandemic changed her as a person, saying she spent much of that time focused on "building [her] legacy and representing [her] culture the best way [she knew] how", but eventually allowed herself to prioritize her own happiness.
+She described this period as her "most creative", using music-making as a means to counter feelings of isolation.
+As the lockdown began to end, she told Harper's Bazaar, "we are all ready to escape, travel, love, and laugh again.
+I feel a renaissance emerging, and I want to be part of nurturing that escape in any way possible".
+She wanted her seventh studio album, Renaissance, to be a celebration of the underappreciated Black queer pioneers of dance music, whose contributions had been unrecognized in the mainstream.